 It's now more important than ever to live more sustainably, and perhaps even more importantly, for businesses to be run more sustainably!
 Fortunately, although some of us might not know it, we each have a secret superpower that can actually be super easy to use!
 By choosing to shop locally - at charity shops, organic food markets or vegan restaurants - you can choose to support local businesses, small-scale businesses and ethical businesses.
 You can choose to not support fast fashion, giant corporations and animal agriculture.
 You can choose who and what you want to support and who you want to help make a difference!

-Trying to live a more sustainable lifestyle yourself and have a great tip of your own?
+Got a great way to be more sustainable?
 Leave a comment below to let us know!